Plastikmensch/Tweelectron/README.md

 - open links in your default browser

 ## Installation
 No installation required!
-Just [download](https://github.com/Plastikmensch/TweetElectronDeck/releases), unzip and double-click `TweetElectronDeck.exe`
+Just [download](https://github.com/Plastikmensch/Tweelectron/releases), unzip and double-click `Tweelectron.exe`

 ## Settings
 Settings are saved in `settings.json` and will be generated when you first start the app.<br>